MicrosoftDocs/visualstudio-docs/gamedev/unity/troubleshooting/troubleshooting-and-known-issues-visual-studio-tools-for-unity.md

    - Check that the Visual Studio plugin is installed in Unity. `Help / About` should display a message like Microsoft Visual Studio Tools for Unity is enabled at the bottom.
    - Unity 2020.x+: Check that you are using the latest Visual Studio Editor package in `Window / Package Manager`.
 3. Try deleting all projects/solution files and the `.vs` folder in your project.
-4. Try recreating projects/solution using `Open C# Project` or `Edit / Preferences / External tools / Renerate Project files`.
+4. Try recreating projects/solution using `Open C# Project` or `Edit / Preferences / External tools / Regenerate Project files`.
 5. Make sure you installed the Game/Unity workload in Visual Studio.
 6. Try to clean the MEF cache as explained [here](#visual-studio-crashes).
 7. Try to re-install Visual Studio (using the Game/Unity workload only to start).